 Viewing entries in

 Maryville University is doing great things with their Leafy Green Machine!
-Their beautiful farm is co-operated by the university and Fresh Ideas, there food service company.
-When she’s not growing greens for the salad bar, Maryville’s resident farmer Olivia is guest lecturing at the school to teach students about hydroponics and sustainable agriculture.
-Read all about the Maryville farm!
+Their beautiful farm is co-operated by the university and Fresh Ideas, their food service company.
+When she’s not growing greens for the salad bar, Maryville’s resident farmer Olivia is guest lecturer at the school.

 Our head of Client Services, David Harris, teamed up with his brother Travis to launch Brothers in Farms in Georgia!
 They discuss favorite crops, customer moments that have made their day, and the greatest challenges they have experienced since getting started.